kevingunawanc14/Proyek-KB/README.md

 # Proyek-KB

-## AI 1

-Create two kind of artifical inteligence robot to clean a trash
+Create three kind of artifical inteligence robot to clean a trash using javascript,html
-1. IMPLEMENT DFS (Depth-First Search)
-2. IMPLEMENT BFS (Breadth-First Search)
-3. IMPLEMENT

 ### Home Page
 <p float="left">